 This jacket features two big ol' handwarmer pockets, strategically placed high on the torso to limit interference from a waistbelt or a climbing harness.
 It also has an external chest pocket that seems nearly waterproof from the inside and out, making a safe space for phones, batteries, and lighters.
 For keeping out the cold, the Galvanized has Patagonia's creme de la creme of assorted drawstrings and cord locks, three for the hood, and one for the hem.
 The hood has a rear drawstring for securing the hood, and two more in front underneath the chin for positioning the hood around the face.

 The hood is large enough for a low profile climbing helmet but to tight for a larger ski helmet.
 It provides excellent weather protection thanks to the stiff brim and three point adjustment system.

 These cords are located on the outside of the jacket, so you don't have to risk exposure with internal drawstrings like the internal design on the REI Stormbolt GTX.
 Them hem cinch is located inside the lefthand pocket, ensuring that any slack from the cinched drawstring stays out of the way doesn't get caught on branches or carabiners on your harness.

 Ice climbing demands mobility and protection from melting ice and falling snow, and the Galvanized certainly delivers.
-It's not the strongest performer in terms of breathability due to its a tendency to wet out; we'd go with The North Face Summit Summit L5 if we are going for a shell for ice climbing and ski touring and the Arc'teryx Alpha FL for tagging summits in the sunny Sierra.
+It's not the strongest performer in terms of breathability due to its a tendency to wet out; we'd go with the Arc'teryx Alpha FL for tagging summits in the sunny Sierra.